An artists journey

 So, the obvious solution seems to be put all your data in the cloud.
 Right?
 Let somebody else handle the storage management.

 There are problems.
-Cloud storage gets pretty expensive in the quantities most serious photographers need.
+Cloud storage gets expensive in the quantities most serious photographers need.
 And keep in mind that this is an ongoing expense.

 And how fast is your internet for upload speed?
 I am fortunate to be served by one of the best internet providers in the nation.
 Theoretically, in perfect conditions, I could upload a Terabyte of data to the cloud in a little over 3 hours.
 IF everything is perfect and if the cloud storage could accept data that fast.
 Previous internet providers I had would take weeks to upload this much data, because upload speed was much slower than the download speed.